 Included: We provide transportation from Kalispell to the Rich Ranch and back to Kalispell at the end of the trip.
-All meals and snacks beginning with dinner at the Rich Ranch the night before the trip and ending with lunch on the last day.
+All meals and snacks, beginning with dinner at the Rich Ranch the night before the trip and ending with lunch on the last day.
 We also provide use of our sleeping bags, pads, pillows and tents.
-You will also be given dry bags for clothing, sleeping gear and a smaller bag for day use.
-Most people prefer to bring their own fishing gear, but fishing guides will also have a rod setup and other fishing accessories.
+You will be given dry bags for clothing, sleeping gear, as well as a smaller bag for day use.
+Most people prefer to bring their own fishing gear, but fishing guides will have a rod setup and other fishing accessories.

 Not included: Prices do not include motels after the trip and guide gratuities.